Your employees aren’t ignoring your Internal Messages. They’re just not READING them at a desk.

 Your message isn’t being read in a quiet moment.

-It’s being scanned in the third space.
 The in-between moments of the workday.

 Between meetings.